Gaudreau has goal, assist as Flames beat Canucks 5-2

 Giordano teed up a blast from the top of the face-off circle that Demko couldn’t get his glove on for a power-play goal at 6:40 of the third period to put the Flames up 4-1.

-Myers scored short-handed at 13:15 o pull the Canucks within two.
+Myers scored short-handed at 13:15 to pull the Canucks within two.

 Demko was pulled for an extra attacker with four minutes to play, and Vancouver went to work on a two-man advantage when Calgary’s Andrew Mangiapane took a tripping penalty at 16:56.